san2003/My_first_Django_repo/README.md

 #My_first_Django_repo
--This is my firts site in Django
+This is my firts site in Django